gabriel1997castro/open-source-economy/README.md

 ### ⚠️ CORS Security Note

-**Current Status**: CORS is configured to allow all origins temporarily due to Vercel's dynamic domain generation.
+**Current Status**: CORS is configured to allow only origin prod origin since vercel generate new domains for preview.

 **Why**: Vercel generates new domains for each deployment (e.g., `frontend-abc123.vercel.app`), making it impractical to maintain a static allowlist.

-**Implementation**: The backend logs blocked origins but allows all requests to prevent deployment issues.

-**For Production**: Consider using:

-- Custom domains with static CORS configuration
-- Environment variables for allowed origins
-- Stricter CORS once domain strategy is finalized

 See `backend/src/app.ts` for current CORS implementation details.